abcMarcus/unix-learning/tasks.md

 There is a file named `final_answer.txt` in the final directory, can you rename it to `.answer.txt` so that it is hidden?

+# task 6 - wild card
+Using the asterisk (`*`) allow us to specify a wild card.
+This allow you to move a large amount of files easily.
+For example, `*.txt` will select all files that ends with `.txt`.

+Inside the Desktop dir, there is a mix of random files.
+Using wildcard complete the following:
+- move all images ending with `.png` into a directory named: Pictures.
+Then move
+- move all the videos ending with `.mp4` to the Movies dir.
+- move all files starting with `DJI` to the Drone dir.